MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Reversing-Banking-Trojan-App-Part2.md

 Now let's open the folder the open and those earlier obfuscated classes in any text editor.
 I personally like the VSCode.

 <figure><img src="/assets/Malware/Banking-Trojan/Decoded_files.png" alt="Decoded Files"></figure>

+All the strings within those flies are now decoded and we can analyse the application with ease.
+After analysing different files, I found one most intresting thing and conclude that these apk was using telegram as a C2 server.